Spolia Tarot

 Key Features

-- Original collage artwork by Jen May, blending historical, mystical, and natural imagery
+- Original collage artwork by Jen May, blending historical, alchemical, and mythological imagery

-- 32-page manual written by Jessa Crispin, detailing card meanings and usage
+- Accompanied by a 32-page manual written by Jessa Crispin

 Who It's For